collectorhamster/writing-tools/README.md

 Tools for academic writing.

 ## ["doi2LaTex"](https://github.com/collectorhamster/writing-tools/blob/main/doi2LaTex.jl): A Julia script that automatically generates LaTeX-formatted references from a list of DOIs.
-How to use this script: create file named *"doi.txt"* and past DOIs of references into it.
+How to use this script: create a file named *"doi.txt"* and past DOIs of references into it.
 Ensure that *"doi.txt"* and *"doi2LaTex.jl"* are in the same folder.
 Run
 ```bash
 julia doi2LaTex.jl
 ```